seacamjen/SLOcal-Fun/README.md

 ## Future Plans

-* Add bio page to link from About page
+* Allow device camera to take pictures and upload
-* Add Search options to be dynamic between yelp and local
+* Add more activities to local favorites
-* Allow both yelp and local activity suggestions on one activity screen
+* Add email authentication for user registration
-* Remove search prompt from Yelp and Local activity when no search is used
+* Allow search to include certain types of activities, categories, etc

-_This is an ongoing project that will include an API integration, further searching results, Firebass database to save and remove information from._
+_This project is focused on San Luis Obispo county, CA cities and will/can be expanded in the future_

 ## Current Status

-* 4 Activities exist: Main, About, Yelp, local
+* 12 Activities exist
-* 1 Custom Adapter: LocalActivitiesArrayAdapter
+* 5 Custom Adapter
-* 1 Custom Fragment: LocalChoiceFragment
+* 1 Custom Fragment

 ## Known Bugs

-* Search is not yet functional
+* Search cant be defined besides city
 * Rating is not processed

 ## Support and contact details